Reviewed by

 Why do some vendors claim high purity without Mass Spectrometry?

-HPLC alone can confirm a purity percentage but cannot confirm the compound’s identity.
+HPLC peptide testing alone can confirm a purity percentage but cannot confirm the compound’s identity.
 A sample could test at 99% on HPLC and still be the wrong compound entirely — chromatography would not detect this.
 Mass Spectrometry is essential because it confirms the molecular weight matches the target peptide.
 The Paradigm Peptides case demonstrated exactly this failure: their products showed high chromatographic purity, but the compound was not what was labeled on the vial.

 How does peptide purity affect research reproducibility?

 Research reproducibility is directly tied to compound quality consistency.
-If two researchers use peptides from different batches with different actual purity levels (even if both are labeled as 99%), their results may diverge significantly.
-Published research standards increasingly require documentation of peptide purity as part of methodology sections.
+If two researchers use peptides from different batches with different actual purity levels (even if both are labeled 99%), their results may diverge significantly.
+Published research standards increasingly require documentation of peptide quality as part of methodology sections.
 Using verified 99%+ compounds from batch-specific COAs provides a documented quality baseline that supports reproducible, publishable results.

 All PSPeptides products are sold exclusively for research and laboratory use.